sarahshshshs/Assignment2-CST435-parallel-image-processing/README.md

 - bibimbap
 - cannoli

-Each class contains 50 images.
-The dataset is not included in this repository due to size constraints.
+Each class contains 50 images. the dataet is in the zip file

 ---